New Mexico BioPark Society’s 28th Annual

 - Prepare for uneven paths.
 River of Lights journeys through various parts of the Botanic Garden, which include unpaved paths.
 Plan accordingly.

 - Leave your pets warm and at home.
-Only service animals are allowed inside City of Albuquerque property, which includes the ABQ BioPark.

 - Take advantage of our FREE Park & Ride located at the ABQ BioPark Zoo.
 Scroll down for more info!